Rahul-Chauhan-2212/Docker/README.md

 docker run imageId --->creates and run new container docker stop imageName ---> stop docker container docker start imageName ---> run stopped container

+### Attached and Detached Containers

+docker run cmd run in attached mode which means the command prompt will be attached with the container which will show any console log on the same terminal. docker start cmd run in detached mode.

+<i>docker run -p 8080:80 -d imageId</i>
+-d is used to run the docker run cmd in detached mode.